-We are pushing a state-wide petition initiative to limit radiation, but you can start at home.
+We are pushing a state-wide petition initiative to limit radiation (see our home page), but you can start at home.
 Personal protection can be an expense.
 Start with the easiest steps, such as distance and unplugging.
 Every step helps.

 - Distance is your friend – distance yourself from any antennas as well as powerful sources of electricity (e.g. electrical control rooms).